jonesthomas/garagesale/README.md

 # Ruby on Rails Eudora
+Value Proposition:
+Users: Eudora provides real time location based alerts and push notifications to your app and email based on the topics you're following.

+Advertisers: Eudora provides a large consumer market of email addresses and targeted ads based on the topics they are follwoing.
+Hard to reach audiences can be reached based on the topics they are following.

 Functional Specification
 Eudora will be an online site that provides push notifications to a user feed for items for sale in their geographic area.